Perry Noble: Ministry

-Perry started a new Church in Anderson in 2018 and opened as a church plant in January 2019 under the name Second Chance Church.
+In 2018, Noble started a new church in Anderson and opened as a church plant in January 2019 under the name Second Chance Church.

 Personal life

 His father was married several times.
 He married his former wife, Lucretia, in April 2000 and in June 2007 had a baby girl named Charisse.

 In November 2017 Noble announced that his marriage was over.

 In May 2021, Perry remarried Shannon Repokis.